-When he looked up, she gasped.
+When he looked up, an audible gasp escaped her lips.
 It was him…it was Gale!

-Her father did not seem to notice her reaction, as he stood up to greet the boy.
+Her companions did not seem to notice her reaction, as stood up to greet the boy.
 Gale made his way in their direction, a big grin on his face.

 She somehow knew that somewhere behind that smile was shielded a tired expression…

 “Gale!” exclaimed her father.
 “You’re here!”

 “Yes, sir!” replied Gale, giving the man a mock salute.